Eveninlaunch/code-practices/README.md

 # code-practices
-My code, data science, and machine learning practices began from 2023 Aug.
+My code, data science, and machine learning practices.

 In the car_rent_platform, it was my first time using Class in Python.
   The relevant code and material: